Groups & Collaboration

 - When the game ends, the group dissolves but the history persists.

-- Teacher creates an open group for a quiz session.
+- Host creates a file group for a project.

 Interaction with other protocols